just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Map-Tour-With-TinyDB.rst

     <ol>
     <li><b>Text To Speech:</b> Add a TextToSpeech component to the UI, and when the user picks an item from the list, call TextToSpeech.speak to say the selected item.</li>
     <li>
     <b>Delete Locations:</b> As you are testing your app, you may have added a lot of locations on your map tour that you do not want.
-You could delete the data stored for the installed app in your device under Settings/Applications Settings or by calling TinyDB.clearAll in your code, but in this enhancement you will add a Delete ListPicker button that lets you choose a location to remove from your lists and update the database.
+You could delete the data stored for the installed app in your device under Settings/Applications Settings or by calling TinyDB.clearAll in your code, but in this enhancement you will add a Delete ListPicker button that lets you choose a location to remove from your lists and update the <span class="hover vocab yui-wk-div" data-id="database">database</span>.
 Here are the steps you need to do:
     <ul>
     <li>Add a ListPicker to the UI to Delete destinations.
     </li><li>In ListPicker.BeforePicking, set the ListPicker.Elements to the destinations list.